Home › Financial Guidance › Family & Money

 Several states offer a tax deduction for their residents who start a 529 plan.
-For example, participating in New York's 529 plan2 can mean a big tax savings for high earners who live in New York state.
+For example, participating in New York's 529 plan2 can mean a big tax savings for high income earners who live in New York state.
 You can deduct up to $5,000 per year per person (or $10,000 for a joint filers).

 Step 2: Find Out if There Are Any Scholarships or Other Benefits Offered by Your State's 529 Plan.